ethereum-push-notification-service/ethGlobal-epns-guides/FinalDraft.md

 ## Questions
 1. On which chain, does the channel creation happen?
     * Polygon
     * Ethereum [✅]
     * None of the above.

 2. Can you send notifications only on Ethereum blockchain?
     * Yes, it’s restricted to the Ethereum blockchain only.
-    * No, EPNS notifications are chain-agnostic and not tied only to Ethereum chain. [✅]
+    * No, Push notifications are chain-agnostic and not tied only to Ethereum chain. [✅]

 2. What happens if the user receives notifications from an unsubscribed channel?
     *  The User will not get that Notification.
     *  The User will receive the notification in his/her inbox.
     *  The Notification will go to the User's Spam Box. [✅]

 ---

 # Notifications